 Twitter’s latest earnings were an unmitigated disaster.
 There was a huge revenue miss, coupled with a weak outlook that freaked out investors, who drove the stock down more than 12 percent.

 But part-time CEO Jack Dorsey insists that all is not lost.
 And to rally the troops and convince investors to give him more time, he tried his best yesterday to highlight the ways he believes the company’s investments in machine learning offer reasons for optimism.

 “As I look into 2017 and we look at what we can do, I just think the superpower we really provide the world is we can break news and get information to people faster than any other service in the world,” Dorsey said on an earnings call with analysts.
 “And in order to do that, people have to do just a ton of work right now to dig through everything that may not matter to them to find something that really does.
 And that’s why I am excited about really making sure that we apply artificial intelligence and machine learning in the right ways and that we really meet that superpower of being that little bird that told you something that you couldn’t find anywhere else.”

 Twitter began making more noise about its machine learning investments last summer when it acquired Magic Pony Technology, which had developed image-reading technology.
 At the time, Twitter also highlighted two past acquisitions in this space: Madbits in July 2014 and Whetlab in June 2015.

-During the call, Dorsey revealed that Twitter had hired Jan Peterson to oversee its “science efforts, all of our deep learning, all of our machine learning and artificial intelligence.”
+During the call, Dorsey revealed that Twitter had hired Jan Pederson to oversee its “science efforts, all of our deep learning, all of our machine learning and artificial intelligence.”

 Dorsey pointed to the growth over the last three months in statistics like daily active users, engagement, and tweet impressions that people see.
 The company has been breaking away from its traditional firehose, real-time format to help users find more interesting tweets that they may have missed.